Embracing Cycle Syncing: A Journey Towards Empowered Training

 Social and sensory overwhelm

-When all of this is ramped up, it makes little sense to keep your training, social life and output identical every week of the month.
+When all of this ramps up, it makes little sense to keep your training, social life, and output identical every week of the month.

 If I could condense my coaching philosophy into one sentence, it would be this: